Incarn3t/blue-carbon-credit-registry/README.md

 <b># blue-carbon-credit-registry<br>
-team name- Cache Us\n
+team name- Cache Us<br>
-team member-1)saalini T\n,\t2)harshvardhan gupta
-overview:\n
+team member-<br>1)saalini T<br>2)harshvardhan gupta<br>
+overview:<br>
 The Blue Carbon Credit Registry is a blockchain-powered platform that registers, verifies, and transparently tracks Blue Carbon projects such as mangroves, seagrass, and salt marshes—ecosystems that play a crucial role in capturing and storing atmospheric CO₂.
-Built on the Stacks Blockchain with Leather Wallet integration.\n video link:\n
+Built on the Stacks Blockchain with Leather Wallet integration.<br>
+video link:<br>